-When calling RccReceiveMsg or RccRecWaitMsg you must set the following elements of the MCB:
+When calling RccReceiveMsg Or RccRecWaitMsg you must set the following elements of the MCB:

-Mcb.QualBuffer A pointer to a buffer in which to return the DDA qualifier.
+MCB elements Definition Mcb .QualBuffer A pointer to a buffer in which to return the DDA qualifier.
 The length of this buffer must not exceed 255 bytes.
 Mcb.DataBuffer A pointer to a buffer in which to return the DDA data.
 Mcb.MaxQualLength The size of the qualifier buffer.
 Mcb.MaxDataLength The size of the data buffer.

-On return, the elements of the MCB will be set to the following:

-Mcb.FunctionThe DDA function code.Mcb.ReferenceThe DDA reference number.
+On return, the elements of the MCB will be set to the following: Mcb.Function The DDA function code.
+Mcb.Reference The DDA reference number.
 Mcb.QualLength The number of bytes received in Mcb.QualBuffer.
 Mcb.DataLength The number of bytes received in Mcb.DataBuffer.
 Mcb.QualBuffer The pointer to the qualifier buffer.
-The buffer will be filled with the the DDA data.
+The buffer will be filled with the DDA qualifier data.

-DDA qualifier data.

 Mcb.DataBuffer The pointer to the DDA data buffer.
-The buffer will be filled with
+The buffer will be filled with the DDA data.
+Mcb.MaxQualLength Unchanged

-Mcb.MaxQualLength Unchanged.
+MCB elements Definition

-Mcb.MaxDataLength Normally unchanged, but see note below.
+Normally unchanged but see note below.

-If the length of the DDA data exceeds that of the data buffer, the function will return the error RCE\MOREDATA or RCE\QUALTRUNC\MOREDATA.
+Mcb .MaxDataLength If the length of the DDA data exceeds that of the data buffer, the function will return the error RCE_MOREDATA OF RCE_QUALTRUNC_MOREDATA.
 Under these circumstances, the MaxDataLength element will be set to the total length of the data sent.
-To receive the remaining data, save the data received by the first call, and then call RccReceiveMsg or RccRecWaitMsg (as appropriate) again with the same MCB, repeating as necessary until you have received all of the data.
+To receive the remaining data, save the data received by the first call, and then call RccReceiveMsg of RccRecWaitMsg (as appropriate) again with the same MCB, repeating as necessary until you have received all the data.